Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 ***Ian Wilde***

-“Helm to one-oh-eight, get us behind that friendly wall.
-Shields to cooling mode, drones support our friends.”
+"Helm to one-oh-eight, get us behind that friendly wall.
+Shields to cooling mode, drones support our friends."

 Ian breathed again as the *Fortune* plunged through the *Fury’s* shield wall and into the comparatively safe volume beyond where she could recover from the battering they’d just weathered—